xobserve/xo/README.md

 You might wonder what's the difference between Datav and Grafana, in short: **Datav focuses on Observability and APM, while Grafana is a general-purpose data visualization platform**.

+## Quick start & Documentation

+The documentation is available at [datav.io/docs](https://datav.io/docs).

+You can also try online demo at [play.datav.io](https://play.datav.io).

 ## Compare to Grafana

 Although Grafana is a great product, and it is the most popular dashboarding tool in the world, Datav has its own advantages.